Skip to main content

 Framed Answer Today with Explanation and Meaning

-Framed answer today: what stands out on the page first
+Framed answer today: what the opening still usually gives away

 Questions players keep asking